0xfoysal/wifi/README.md

   lsusb
   ```

-## Conclusion
-You should now have your wireless adapter in monitor mode.
-If you encounter issues, check driver support and network configurations.

----

 ### Disclaimer
 Monitor mode should be used for ethical and legal purposes only.
 Ensure you have permission before capturing network traffic.